Who is Sam Storms?

 Although he never thought he would leave Kansas City, God had other plans, and in August of 2000 Sam accepted the offer to become an associate professor of theology at Wheaton College in Wheaton, Illinois.
 After four years on the faculty at Wheaton, Sam made the decision to resign in order that he might establish Enjoying God Ministries.

 In 2008 Sam became Lead Pastor for Preaching and Vision at Bridgeway Church in Oklahoma City, Oklahoma.
 Sam is on the Board of Directors of Desiring God, and also serves as a member of the Council of The Gospel Coalition.
-Sam is President of the Evangelical Theological Society.
+Sam is a past President of the Evangelical Theological Society, and currently serves on its Executive Committee.

 Below is a more formal listing of Sam's educational background, ministerial experience, and publications (both books and journal articles).